Newspaper Page Text

 reccomendation of the prison com

-mission to Governor 1.
-G. Hard
+mission to Governor I, G. Hard

 man.
-He, too, declined to act
+He, too. declined to act

 favorably, and it was put aside un

-til the Russell administration.
+til the Russell administration

-Solicitor Gartett said yesterday
+Solicitor Garrett said yesterday

 afternoon that he had never recco